Here's What to Expect From Emmys Night Fashion

-The 2020 Emmys are going to look a lot different this year amid the ongoing coronavirus pandemic, but that's not stopping the stars from getting their glam on!
+The 2020 Emmy Awards are going to look a lot different this year amid the ongoing coronavirus pandemic, but that's not stopping the stars from getting their glam on!

 While there won't be a traditional red carpet during this year's awards ceremony, which kicks off Sunday, Sept.
 20 at 8 p.m.
 ET/ 5 p.m.
 PT on ABC, producers have asked celebrities to come as they are, but still "make an effort," in a letter sent to nominees over the summer.